-One of the UK's outstanding Employment (advisory and tribunal work) and Business Immigration lawyers, Victoria is based out of the firm's Reading and Mayfair offices.
+One of the UK's outstanding Employment (advisory and tribunal work) and Business Immigration lawyers, Victoria is based out of the firm's Reading office.

-Victoria is a Partner based in Doyle Clayton’s Reading and Mayfair offices specialising in employment law as well as business immigration law, with a particular focus on corporate clients, from SMEs through to PLCs.
+Victoria is a Partner based in Doyle Clayton’s Reading office specialising in employment law as well as business immigration law, with a particular focus on corporate clients, from SMEs through to PLCs.

 This year she was marked out as one of the UK’s Next Generation Lawyer for her employment law work by The Legal 500 and the guide also said that -

 |“Clients 'love working with' Doyle Clayton's immigration practice, thanks in part to its ability to 'break down complex processes in an easy to understand way; it combines in-depth legal knowledge with practical, commercially-focused and tailored advice delivered in plain English'.
 Victoria Burnip splits her time between Reading and London and acts for a sizeable list of commercial clients, as well as a growing number of individuals on immigration matters.
 The practice has experienced significant growth in cross-border work, and continues to advise both longstanding and new commercial clients on their sponsor licence applications.”|